The Same Idea, 120 Years Apart

 - Victor Horta — the Belgian architect who built whip-line staircases that look like they grew there.
 Look up the Hôtel Tassel in Brussels.

 - Antoni Gaudí — Sagrada Família, Park Güell.
-Buildings that look like they were dreamed by mushrooms.
+Buildings that look grown rather than built, their columns branching like trees.
 The most solarpunk architecture of the 20th century, finished a hundred years too early.

 - Hector Guimard — the Paris Métro entrances.
 Public infrastructure as botanical art.